dr-natetorious/book-Fuzz_Testing/Chapters/4_FuzzTest.md

 ## The Reliability Failure That Input-Based Testing Can't Catch

 Over the past three chapters, you've developed systematic crash discovery skills.
 You can set up AFL++ to find memory corruption issues in compiled code.
-You've learned to write libFuzzer harnesses that identify input processing failures.
-Your Docker-based testing setup has become a reliable part of your development workflow.
+You've learned to write effective harnesses that identify input processing failures.
+Your Docker-based testing setup has become a reliable part of your development workflow, catching crashes before they reach production.

 But yesterday, you encountered a different type of service failure.
 Customer Sarah completed her $299.99 purchase successfully—the JSON parsing worked correctly, no memory corruption occurred, and your service processed the request without crashing.
 Yet somehow, during a brief network timeout, she got charged twice for the same order.